vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 On the Ethereum network, bridge operators parse burn transactions made by users, which releases native ACME tokens from the multi-sig token account on the Accumulate blockchain.
 Bridge operators mint wrapped tokens on the Ethereum network by generating and signing multi-sig mint transactions using the Gnosis Safe API.

-The bridge also includes a fee module, which charges a flat fee without price ACME price oracles.
+The bridge also includes a fee module, which charges a flat fee without ACME price oracles.
 The fees collected are accumulated into Accumulate multi-sig token accounts.

 Users can interact with the bridge via the bridge frontend, which allows them to initiate transfers of Accumulate tokens between Ethereum and Accumulate.
 The bridge node, bridge smart contracts, and the bridge frontend are open-source and released under the MIT license.

-##### Brief note on Usage
+#### Brief note on Usage

 The bridge received some usage since implementation but consist most likely out of existing holder base as the total unique holders of wACME assimilates the number of total stakers.